Michaux-Technology/Geco-Kanban/README.md

 This project was created in 🇫🇷 and 🇩🇪

 ## ✅ Project status
-This project is currently being programmed, there are still a lot of blogs out there
+This project is currently being programmed, there are still a lot of blugs out there

 ## ✅ Make a donation